Get Started with Azure in Open Licensing

 A familiar, convenient purchasing option

-Many small and midsize businesses purchase through Microsoft Open Licensing, and now Azure is available through the same convenient programs as other Microsoft software.
+Many small and midsize businesses purchase through Microsoft Open Licensing and now Azure is available through the same convenient programmes as other Microsoft software.

 Are you a Microsoft partner?